Ruth652/playground/go/Task-manager-Api/docs/api_documentation.md

 # Task Manager API Documentation

-This API allows you to manage tasks: create, read, update, and delete them.
+This API allows you to manage tasks: create, read, update, and delete them with register and login functionality.

 ---